 Career or Kids?

-Skimming through some recent articles and comments, it’s hard to ignore the shamefully predictable onslaught of abuse she has received relating to her maternal status.
-Lots of the comments were undoubtedly from ‘Directioners’ still licking their Liam sized wounds.
+Skimming through some recent articles and comments, it’s hard to ignore the shamefully predictable onslaught of abuse that she has received.
+And it almost exclusive relates to her maternal status.
+Lots of the comments were undoubtedly from ‘Directioners’ still licking their Liam sized wounds that she nicked him right from under their noses.
 However, I do actually believe that a vast number of them will have been from adults and probably other mums too.
 Are they all just outraged that she is continuing to live a life so similar to the one she had BC?
 Well, that’s an illusion anyway.
 She still gets poop under her fingernails when she’s changing a nappy and has baby vomit on her clothes.
 She may have more money and lots of help but she’s still a mum and still battles mum guilt like the rest of us.

 We can have it all?